foxws/foxws/resources/markdown/posts/wireuse/property-synthesizers.md

 }
 ```

-The provided property synthesizers try to hide the model IDs, by forcing the model [route-key](https://laravel.com/docs/11.x/routing#customizing-the-key) instead of the `key`:
+When using our property synthesizers it try to hide the model IDs, by forcing the model [route-key](https://laravel.com/docs/11.x/routing#customizing-the-key) instead of the `key`:

 ```json
 {